Skip to main content

 You must apply by 31 October in the year before you want to take the leave.

-You will need to state how much leave you want to take and the dates of this leave.
+You will need to state how much leave you want to take and the dates you are requesting.

-Your manager may not be able to agree to all the leave that you are requesting.
+Your manager may not be able to approve all the leave you request.

-They may have to refuse your request because:
+They may have to refuse your application because:

 • you have specialist or hard to replace skills

-• you work in a location where your absence would be difficult to fill
+• you work in a location where your absence would be difficult to cover

-• colleagues are also looking for leave under the scheme
+• colleagues are also applying for leave under the scheme

-• colleagues will be on reduced hours and other types of leave at the same time
+• colleagues will be on reduced hours or other types of leave at the same time

-If there are a number of applications, your manager may have to prioritise them.
+If there are several applications, your manager may need to prioritise them.

 Your manager may suggest staggering the leave.
-For example, you may be asked to only take some of your leave over the summer months.
+For example, you may be asked to take only some of your leave during the summer months.

 Late applications

-Your manager may approve a late application from you for a period of leave of up to 8 weeks.
+Your manager may approve a late application for up to 8 weeks of leave.

-You should submit your late application no later than 6 weeks before you take your leave.
+You should submit your late application at least 6 weeks before your leave begins.

 Special salary arrangements are not available for late applications.